We explained some of the most frequently used mortgage terms, as well as questions and answers to help you find the answer you might be looking for.

 - You want to review any other aspect of your mortgage, e.g. if you want to borrow more money or change the length of your remaining mortgage term.

-Our qualified mortgage advisers offer a free advice service over the phone or via video link where they will recommend a mortgage product for you based on your circumstances.
+Our qualified mortgage advisers offer a free advice service over the phone or via video link where they will recommend one of our mortgage products for you based on your circumstances.
 Appointments can take up to an hour, to make an appointment with our advisers call us on 0345 607 9739 or arrange a video appointment on Skipton link.

 How do I know what my new monthly payment will be?